Is Fabio Capello really a worse England manager than Sven Goran Eriksson? That is the question I’m trying to get my head around.

 Fabio Capello has led the charmed life, until now!

 The backlash towards Fabio Capello from the English press today wasn’t as forthcoming as I expected it might be.

 The sort of headlines we have seen in the past slaughtering the likes of Graham Taylor, Steve McLaren and Sven Goran Eriksson never materialised.

 Is Capello really worse than Sven?

 Hardly a ringing endorsement for Capello’s policy of naming the team as late as possible.
-It remains to be seen whether David James is speaking for just himself, or whether there is further displeasure within the squad with Capello’s attitude towards the players.
+It remains to be seen if David James is just speaking for just himself.
+Or whether there is further displeasure within the squad.